-There is no application form.
-Applicants should submit a description of their proposed project (double-spaced, maximum 6 pages, with working title), a budget, a timeline, and a short c.v. (no longer than 3 pages.
-Two letters of recommendation from academic referees should be sent directly to the committee chair via email attachment.
-Applications must be submitted electronically (preferably in one .pdf file) to the committee chair, Cornelia H. Dayton <email> no later than July 15, 2013.
+Applicants should submit a description of their proposed project (double-spaced, maximum 6 pages, with working title), a budget, a timeline, and a short c.v. (no longer than 3 pages).
+The budget and timeline can be part of the Project Description or separate.
+(There is no application form.)
+Two letters of recommendation from academic referees should be sent directly to the Committee Chair via email attachment.
+Applications must be submitted electronically (preferably in one .pdf file) no later than midnight July 13, 2016.

 Successful applicants will be notified after the annual meeting of the Cromwell Foundation, which normally takes place in the second week of November.
-An announcement of the awards will also be made at the annual meeting of the American Society of Legal History in Miami/Ft.
-Lauderdale, Florida, November 7-10, 2013.
+An announcement of the awards will also be made at the annual meeting of the American Society of Legal History.

 |2012||James Allison, Anne Fleming, Hidetaka Hirota, Ryan Johnson, and Suzanne Kahn|